nebulae-interview/guideline/README.md

 If you have some inquiry please write to: sebastian.molano@nebulae.com.co

-PD: although this interview guidelines are in english, NebulaE is proudly a Colombian company with a local team but we acknowledge that english is a primary need for us (developers) to be able to work and constantly learn new and advacne techniques.
+PD: although this interview guidelines are in english, NebulaE is proudly a Colombian company with a local team but we acknowledge that english (at least reading capabilities) is a primary need for us (developers) to be able to work and constantly learn new and advance techniques.

 ## Architecture overview